alan-turing-institute/defoe/docs/nls_demo_examples/nls_demo_individual_queries.md

 # Demo - Queries for distribition of topics over time

+Important: Here, for each query we read the data from files to memory, run the query, and then gets the results.

 #### Requirements:
 * Dowload the nls full dataset ( https://data.nls.uk/data/digitised-collections/encyclopaedia-britannica/)
 ```bash